Ayushc1221/Smart-Parking-System/README.md

 Navigate to the project directory: bash
 Copy code
-# Command to start your application
-Access the system through http://localhost:your_port.

 Contribution
 This project is open for contributions.
 Feel free to submit issues or pull requests if you have any suggestions or improvements.